The people legally in the U.S. who have been detained by ICE or refused entry

 A Department of Homeland Security spokesperson said Suri has been accused of "spreading Hamas propaganda and promoting antisemitism on social media" as well as having “close connections to a known or suspected terrorist, who is a senior advisor to Hamas.”

-On Thursday, a judge ordered the Trump administration not to deport him, according to Axios.
+On Thursday, a judge blocked the Trump administration from deporting him as his legal challenge against his arrest plays out.

 Unnamed French scientist detained because of texts